 “The CIA was actively involved in the solicitation of UC Global to, in fact, have it engage in its inappropriate conduct,” Roth said, as he referred to recent reporting from the Spanish newspaper El País.
 “For the CIA to allege that somehow we don’t have that nexus, call it naive or call it wrong.”

 If a U.S. court accepts the argument from the CIA and Pompeo that the lawsuit does not sufficiently show that the CIA was involved, Roth mentioned that they asked the court to allow them to resubmit their lawsuit with recent revelations from El País.

-In August 2022, Margaret Ratner Kunstler, a civil rights activist and human rights attorney; Deborah Hrbek, a media lawyer who represented Assange or WikiLeaks; journalist John Goetz, who worked for Der Spiegel when the German media organization first partnered with WikiLeaks; and journalist Charles Glass, who wrote articles on Assange for The Intercept.
+In August 2022, four Americans sued the CIA and Pompeo: Margaret Ratner Kunstler, a civil rights activist and human rights attorney; Deborah Hrbek, a media lawyer who represented Assange or WikiLeaks; journalist John Goetz, who worked for Der Spiegel when the German media organization first partnered with WikiLeaks; and journalist Charles Glass, who wrote articles on Assange for The Intercept.

 The filed complaint alleged that as visitors Glass, Goetz, Hrbek, and Kunstler were required to “surrender” their electronic devices to employees of a Spanish company called UC Global, which was contracted to provide security for the embassy.
 UC Global and the company’s director David Morales “copied the information stored on the devices” and shared the information with the CIA.
 Pompeo allegedly approved of the collaboration.

 On June 4, the Spanish newspaper El País reported that UC Global director David Morales had a folder on his laptop marked “CIA.”
 Spanish police initially withheld 213 gigabytes of files in a criminal case against Morales that has unfolded as the U.S. government pursues Assange’s extradition on Espionage Act charges.